Connect with others who understand.

 Written by Kelly Crumrin

-Breast cancer is identified in many women during a routine screening mammogram.
-Other women go to their doctor after they notice symptoms of breast cancer during a regular monthly self-exam.
 Catching breast cancer early improves the chances of treating it effectively.
+Breast cancer is often identified during a routine screening mammogram.
+Some people might go to their doctor after they notice symptoms of breast cancer during a regular monthly self-exam.

-Women suspected of having breast cancer are usually referred to a specialist in cancer known as an oncologist.
-Specialists who treat breast cancer include medical oncologists, surgical oncologists, radiation oncologists, geneticists, and plastic surgeons.
-Multiple specialists often work together as a team to treat breast cancer.
+If a doctor suspects you might have breast cancer, they will usually refer you to a cancer specialist known as an oncologist.
+Specialists who treat breast cancer include medical oncologists, surgical oncologists, radiation oncologists, geneticists, pathologists, psycho-oncologists, and plastic surgeons.
+Multiple specialists often work together as a team to treat people with breast cancer.
 A medical oncologist is usually the doctor who diagnoses breast cancer and manages the treatment process.

 How Is Breast Cancer Diagnosed?

-Breast cancer is usually diagnosed quickly after a suspicious mass is identified.
+Breast cancer is usually suspected after a mass in the breast tissue is identified.
 Since treatment is more effective the earlier the breast cancer is diagnosed, most doctors will want to schedule tests as soon as possible.

 Tests and What They Show

 Imaging scans can show the shape, size, and location of potential tumors, but only a biopsy and pathology report can provide conclusive results on whether tissue is breast cancer or not.
-Laboratory exams, genetic tests, blood tests, and other tests help the oncologist better understand what type of breast cancer it is as well as its stage and grade.
+Laboratory exams, genetic tests, blood tests, and other tests help the oncologist better understand the type of breast cancer as well as its stage and grade.

 Imaging Tests

-Only about 20 percent of breast tumors are cancerous (also known as invasive or malignant).
 If a tumor is felt during self-exam or identified by a screening mammogram, it is not necessarily breast cancer.
 Imaging tests are often the first step in checking a suspicious lump.
-The results of an imaging test may make a diagnosis of breast cancer more likely or less likely.
+The results of an imaging test may make a diagnosis of breast cancer more or less likely.

 The most common imaging test used for suspected breast cancer is a diagnostic mammogram.
 Both screening and diagnostic mammograms use X-rays to image the tissue of the breast.
-In a diagnostic mammogram, the technician takes many more images of the breast including more angles and views.
+In a diagnostic mammogram, the technician takes many more images of the breast — including more angles and views.
 Other imaging tests used to diagnose breast cancer can include ultrasound and magnetic resonance imaging (MRI).
-Imaging tests are painless.
+Imaging tests are often painless or may cause minimal discomfort.

 Biopsy